How to choose the right computer equipment for your business to increase your productivity and efficiency without it costing the earth.

 Cons

-Works by using your internet connection to provide your business phones with connectivity, rather than traditional copper wires.
+VoIP - voice over IP - phone systems work by using your internet connection to make or take calls, rather than traditional copper wires.

 Ideal if you're a small to medium-sized business with a mixture of on-site and remote workers that wants the features of a sophisticated phone system for a reasonable outlay.